heimskr/why/isa.md

 > `lui: imm -> $rd`
 > `000000001100` `000000` `0000000` `ddddddd` `iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii`

-Loads an immediate value into the upper half the word at `rd`.
+Loads an immediate value into the upper half of the word at `rd`.
 The lower half is replaced with zeroes.

 ### <a name="op-mfhi"></a>Move From HI Register
 > `mfhi rd`